iexcloud/docs/source/reference/glossary.md

 ## Data Timing

-The typical frequency of new data being produced for an entity (e.g., a security, company, etc.) with respect to a topic (e.g., price quote, news, etc.).
-A Core Dataset endpoint doc's **Data Timing** section describes the new data frequency.
-See [IEX Cloud Core Datasets](https://iexcloud.io/docs/core) in the API reference.
+The typical frequency of new data being produced for an entity (e.g., stock price, company dividends, etc.).
+A Core Dataset endpoint doc's **Data Timing** section describes the new data frequency for the respective entity.
+For examples, see the **Data Timing** section of any dataset endpoint listed in [IEX Cloud Core Datasets](https://iexcloud.io/docs/core) navigation in the API reference.

 ## Dataset